hafewa/URP3DSampleScenes/README.md

 Before this final release, we will also provide an in-depth In-Editor tutorial, with step-by-step instructions and documentation, similarly to the one available for the HDRP 3D Sample already available in the Unity Hub.
 You can also get some insights watching our GDC talks: [Cross-platform game development with the new URP sample scene](https://www.youtube.com/watch?v=zPTNrSgoJow), and [How to Build for PS VR2 with URP](https://www.youtube.com/watch?v=5z55_k0MgGA).

-Regularly, we will post updates in this thread to let you know about our progress as we approach the final release, and whenever we update the repository with major changes.

 Currently, our focus is on the Unity 2022.3 LTS version.
 After the final release, our objective is to maintain the project, and integrate new features developed for Unity 2023 and beyond.

 # Known issues